keatre/whiskey-db/README.md

 ./scripts/run_ci_checks.py
 ```
 Prefer `docker compose build api` (or `docker compose up --build api`) after changing backend dependencies so the baked image stays current; create a local `docker-compose.override.yml` if you need to bind-mount `./api` for hot reloads.
+Run `docker compose build web` to refresh the frontend image after modifying `web/package.json` or Next.js config, and `docker compose build backup` if you edit the backup scripts but rely on the containerized job.

 ### 📦 Versioning
 This repo uses [Semantic Versioning](https://semver.org/)